Evaluating Reading, Writing, and Critical Thinking Skills of ESL and EFL Students

 What Are Critical Thinking Skills?

-After reflecting on the problem, I came to the conclusion that there are six basic critical thinking skills.
+After reflecting on the problem, I concluded that there are six basic critical thinking skills.
 These critical skills include knowledge, comprehension, application, analysis, synthesis, and evaluation.
-Let's first detail what these six skills really mean.
+Let's first detail what these six skills mean.

-The next process in thinking is understanding what you perceive or know through your senses.
+The next process of thinking is understanding what you perceive or know through your senses.
 It also includes being able to reorganize and sequence facts, and the sequence of steps in doing something.
 Making inferences is a necessary part of comprehension.
-When a person makes inferences, he or she "connects the dots" by using knowledge, and by drawing on personal experiences to come to a conclusion about something that is not stated in black and white.
+When a person makes inferences, he or she "connects the dots" by using knowledge, and by drawing on personal experiences to conclude something that is not stated in black and white.
 It is in effect reading between the lines.

 Application in thinking is using knowledge and comprehension to understand practical worldly things.
 Making predictions is one kind of application in thinking.
 When you do this, you are producing knowledge by using the knowledge you already comprehend.
 Constructing a building based on engineering principles is one example of the application skill in thinking.

 The fourth step in the critical thinking process is analysis.
 In an analysis, a person is dividing information into categories and subcategories.
 You are also clarifying the "who", "what", "when", "where", etc. of what is happening.
 For example, in the field of chemistry, this is done by using certain principles and steps to determine the elements present in a certain chemical compound.

 This is one of the higher-order thinking skills.
 It involves organizing, constructing, and creating the end product.
 One does this by formulating questions and devising and testing theories much like a scientist.

 Evaluation is the highest thinking order skill.
 It implies determining what is good or bad about a finished product, as well as thinking of a way to revise what is wrong.
 When a person presents a critical review of a book he has read, he is giving an evaluation.